apache/trafficserver/doc/reference/configuration/remap.config.en.rst

 -  Redirect HTTP requests permanently or temporarily without Traffic Server having to contact any origin servers

-Refer to `Reverse Proxy and HTTP
-Redirects <../reverse-proxy-http-redirects>`_, for information about redirecting HTTP requests and using reverse proxy.
+Refer to  :ref:`reverse-proxy-and-http-redirects`, for information about redirecting HTTP requests and using reverse proxy.

 After you modify the :file:`remap.config` run the